 This research programme gives you the opportunity to undertake advanced empirical research in the fields of accounting and finance.
-You gain in-depth knowledge of the research methods used in capital market analysis and can explore areas high on the agenda of financial institutions.
+You will gain in-depth knowledge of the research methods used in capital market analysis and will explore areas high on the agenda of financial institutions.

 You may choose to explore areas such as:

 You can follow a 'three paper' thesis, where you produce three research articles, framed by an introduction and conclusion.
 Alternatively, you may opt to follow a traditional thesis approach, writing a complete and systematic account of your research in a dissertation.
 Your supervisors support you to submit your work to conferences and for publication in international journals, so you can begin to build you international research portfolio well before graduation.